Open Hearth Daylily

 FARM-FRESH TO YOU!
 All of your plants will be freshly dug when you order.
 The leaves are trimmed and the plants are washed and air-dried.
 Your daylilies will be out of the ground less than 48 hours before they’re headed your way.

 BONUS DAYLILIES: We send free daylilies (we call them “bonus” daylilies) with every order.
-These daylilies are equal to about 20% of your order and are the same huge, healthy plants we sell.
-Just leave the decision up to us and we’ll pick something you’re sure to love!
+These daylilies are equal to about 20% of your order, you get to choose what you’d like at checkout.

 ABOUT US: Oakes Daylilies is a family-owned daylily farm that’s been in business for three generations.
 Our daylilies grow in home gardens, city parks and botanical gardens across the nation– including Hawaii and Canada.
 We are known in the industry as Daylily Experts and grow over 1000 varieties of daylilies on nearly 70 acres in East Tennessee.
 But over 50 years ago, we started just like you—with one daylily in a home garden.